QuarkZ26/Kindroid/AutoContinue/readme.md

 ## Features

 - Auto-clicks **Continue** when Kin's answer is incomplete
-- Clicks a user-decided number of times to limit the amount of times the script clicks, or use continuous mode
+- Counter mode: Lets you specify the amount of times you want auto-click to happen
+- Continuous mode: Click until you break it!
 - Adds a button on the page to enable/disable on-the-fly, or switch between the different modes

 ---